 Item 8.
-CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE a) Sycip Gorres Velayo & Company ("SGV") is the external auditor for the current year.
-SGV was re-appointed as external auditor at the scheduled Annual General Meeting of the Shareholders held on 26 April 2022 (the "AGM" or the "Meeting").
-The Audit Committee (the "AuditCom") recommended and endorsed to the BOD the re-appointment of the external auditor and the fixing of audit fees.
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE a) Sycip Gorres Velayo & Company (SGV) is the external auditor for the current year.
+SGV will be recommended to the Stockholders for re-appointment as external auditor at the scheduled Meeting.
+The Board, upon the recommendation of the Audit Committee, approved the appointment of SGV as the external auditor based on its performance and qualifications, and the fixing of audit fees.
+The Corporation has engaged SGV as the external auditor with Mr. Jose Pepito E. Zabat III as the Partner In-Charge beginning audit year 2018.
+AT has always faithfully complied with the five (5)-year rotation requirement with respect to its external auditor's certifying partner.